AztecProtocol/aztec-v1-specification/README.md

 * Opt-out functionality.
 If an asset controller only wants to listen to a subset of proofs (e.g. whether to listen to newly added proofs is on their terms.
 This is important for assets that have an internal review process for zero-knowledge proofs)
 * Qualified immutability.
 The validator code for a given proof id should never change.
 AZTEC must be able to de-activate a proof if it is later found to contain a bug, but any upgrades or improvement to a proof are expressed by instantiating a new validator contract, with a new proof id.

-A proof is uniquely defined by its `uint24 proofId`.
-ACE stores a mapping that maps each `proofId` to the address of a smart contract that validates the zero-knowledge proof in question.
+A proof is uniquely defined by an identifier`uint24 _proof`.
+ACE stores a mapping that maps each `_proof` to the address of a smart contract that validates the zero-knowledge proof in question.

 Instead of having a 'universal' validation smart contract, it was chosen to make these contracts discrete for maximum flexibility.
-Validator contracts should not be upgradable, to gaurantee that users of AZTEC proofs can have confidence that the proofs they are using are not subject to change.
+Validator contracts should not be upgradable, to gurantee that users of AZTEC proofs can have confidence that the proofs they are using are not subject to change.
 Upgrades and changes are implemented by adding new validator contracts and new proofs.

-The `uint24 proofId` variable contains the concatenation of three `uint8` variables (the rationale for this compression is to both reduce `calldata` size and to simplify the interface.
-Our javascript APIs automatically compose proofs with the correct `proofId`, minimizing the amount of variables that a builder on AZTEC has to keep track of.
+The `uint24 _proof` variable contains the concatenation of three `uint8` variables (the rationale for this compression is to both reduce `calldata` size and to simplify the interface.
+Our javascript APIs automatically compose proofs with the correct `_proof`, minimizing the amount of variables that a builder on AZTEC has to keep track of.

 The formatting as follows (from most significant byte to least significant byte)